 We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of Vitarich Corporation and Subsidiaries (the Company) as at December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021, and have issued our report thereon dated April 12, 2022.
 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The Supplementary Schedule on Financial Soundness Indicators, including their definitions, formulas, calculation, and their appropriateness or usefulness to the intended users, are the responsibility of the Company's management.
 These financial soundness indicators are not measures of operating performance defined by Philippine Financial Reporting Standards (PFRSs) and may not be comparable to similarly titled measures presented by other companies.
 This schedule is presented for the purpose of complying with the Revised Securities Regulation Code Rule 68 issued by the Securities and Exchange Commission, and is not a required part of the basic consolidated financial statements prepared in accordance with PFRSs.
-The components of these financial soundness at December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021 and no material exceptions were noted.
+The components of these financial soundness indicators have been traced to the Company's consolidated financial statements as at December 31, 2021 and 2020 and for each of the three years in the period ended December 31, 2021 and no material exceptions were noted.

-Erwin A. Paigma Partner CPA Certificate No. 0118576 Tax Identification No. 944-093-568 BOA/PRC Reg.
-No. 0001, August 25, 2021, valid until April 15, 2024 SEC Partner Accreditation No. 118576-SEC (Group A) Valid to cover audit of 2021 to 2025 financial statements of SEC covered institutions SEC Firm Accreditation No. 0001-SEC (Group A) Valid to cover audit of 2021 to 2025 financial statements of SEC covered institutions BIR Accreditation No. 08-001998-137-2021, November 10, 2021, valid until November 9, 2024
+Valid to cover audit of 2021 to 2025 financial statements of SEC covered institutions SEC Firm Accreditation No. 0001-SEC (Group A)

-PTR No. 8854346, January 3, 2022, Makati City
+Valid to cover audit of 2021 to 2025 financial statements of SEC covered institutions BIR Accreditation No. 08-001998-137-2021, November 10, 2021, valid until November 9, 2024 PTR No. 8854346, January 3, 2022, Makati City

-VITARICH CORPORATION AND SUBSIDIARIES INDEX TO THE SUPPLEMENTARY SCHEDULES
+INDEX TO THE SUPPLEMENTARY SCHEDULES